andrew/ultimate-awesome/README.md

 - [awesome-sql](https://github.com/mbiesiad/awesome-sql) - 😎 Awesome lists about SQL stuff! :computer: Tutorials, docs, formatters, online education, tools and more :fire:.
 - [Distributed-Systems-Guide](https://github.com/mikeroyal/Distributed-Systems-Guide) - Distributed Systems Guide.
 - [PyTorch-Guide](https://github.com/mikeroyal/PyTorch-Guide) - PyTorch Guide.
+- [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features solutions to DSA problems in Python from structy.net course.
+I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
+Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [awesome-many-worlds](https://github.com/PaulRBerg/awesome-many-worlds) - Curated collection of educational materials on the many-worlds interpretation of quantum mechanics.
 - [awesome-pledge](https://github.com/PeterTonoli/awesome-pledge) - A collaborative curated list of amazingly awesome OpenBSD pledge(2) resources and other awesome things.
 - [awesome-GNN4TDL](https://github.com/Roytsai27/awesome-GNN4TDL) - Graph Neural Networks for Tabular Data Learning (GNN4TDL).
 - [awesome](https://github.com/sxzz/awesome) - Strongly opinionated list of awesome things.
 - [awesome-web3](https://github.com/thomasboni/awesome-web3) - A curated list of awesome Web3 documentation, podcast, libraries, guides, blogs, and other resources.
 Join the revolution 🌊.
+- [awesome-co-saliency-detection](https://github.com/visionxiang/awesome-co-saliency-detection) - A curated collection of co-saliency detection, including co-salient object detection, which will be kept updated.
 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.
 - [my-awesome-awesomeness](https://github.com/willard-yuan/my-awesome-awesomeness) - 自己使用的一些工具.
 - [awesome-stablecoins](https://github.com/0xperp/awesome-stablecoins) - A hopefully comprehensive guide to the stablecoin landscape.